Listening to the Voice of the Customer (VoC)

 - Learn if and where the company is fulfilling its promises and areas where it fails to do so.

-- Utilize all the data to inform improvements in the way product and services are created and offered to a now better understood customer demographic.
+- Utilize all the data to inform improvements in the way products and services are created and offered to a now better understood customer demographic.

 Why Voice of the Customer is Important